mattdeloia/CATTConV/README.md

 #### Self-Efficacy Correlations

-##### Respondants rated Self-Efficacy, one’s own ability to deal with a prospective situation, for the knowledge and abilty to work in the cybersecurity field.
+##### Northrop Grumman Cybersecurity and non-cybersecurity Respondants rated Self-Efficacy (one’s own ability) for the knowledge and abilty to work in the cybersecurity field.

 ![](CATTCon_Personality_Dashboard_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

-###### Northrop Grumman’s Cybersecurity Professionals: Self-Confidence and Need for Cognition correlated highest
+##### Cybersecurity Professionals: Self-Confidence and Need for Cognition correlated highest

-###### Others Northrol Grumman Employees (non-Cybersecurity): Joyous Exploration, Stress Tolerance, and Locomotion correlated highest
+##### Non-cybersecurity Professionals: Joyous Exploration, Stress Tolerance, and Locomotion correlated highest

 #### K Means Clustering

 ##### K means clustering identified three distinct personality profiles based on respondant responses.
+The chart below is faceted into two groups of personality dimensions based on deviation between clusters (high and low).

 ![](CATTCon_Personality_Dashboard_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

-###### The largest cluster, *Cluster 2*, generally scored high across all the dimensions.
+##### The largest cluster, *Cluster 1*, generally scored high across all the dimensions.

-###### Cluster 1, consists of respondants with significantly lower scores on Stress Tolerance, Self Determining, Thrill Seeking and significantly higher Suspension of Judgement.
+##### Cluster 2, consists of respondants with significantly lower scores on Stress Tolerance, Self Determining, Thrill Seeking and higher Suspension of Judgement.

-###### Cluster 3, consists of respondants with significantly lower scores on Social Curiosity, Interpersonal Understanding, Thrill Seeking, Deprivation Sensitivity, and Assessment.
+##### Cluster 3, consists of respondants with significantly lower scores on Social Curiosity, Interpersonal Understanding, Thrill Seeking, Deprivation Sensitivity, and Assessment.

-###### Little variability was observed between personality clusters in the following dimensions: Non-Conformity, Search for Knowledge, Joyous Exploration, Questioning Mind, Locomotion, Adaptabiliy, Grit, Suspension of Judgement.
+##### Little variability was observed between personality clusters in the following dimensions: Non-Conformity, Search for Knowledge, Joyous Exploration, Questioning Mind, Locomotion, Adaptabiliy, Grit, Suspension of Judgement.

 #### Correlation Analysis of the Questionnaire’s Personality Dimensions

-#### Correlation coefficients are displayed and colored based on strength.
-Green boxes are drawn around Hierarchical Clustering of personality dimensions based on responses to the personality questionnaire.
+#### Correlation coefficients are displayed and shaded based on strength.

+#### Green boxes are drawn from Hierarchical Clustering of personality dimensions.

 ![](CATTCon_Personality_Dashboard_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->